-If you’ve has surgery to a limb (an arm or a leg), you’ll see a physiotherapist who will show you the exercises you need to do to help you get back to using your limb as much as possible.
+If you’ve has surgery to a limb (an arm or a leg), you’ll see a physiotherapist afterwards.
+They will show you the exercises you need to do to help you get back to using your limb as much as possible.

-Some people are given painkillers into the space around the spinal cord, through a fine tube that’s put in their back during or after surgery (called an epidural).
+- into the space around the spinal cord, through a fine tube that’s put in your back during or after surgery (called an epidural).
 The tube connects to a pump, which gives a continuous dose of painkillers.

 Let your nurses and doctors know as soon as possible if you’re in any pain.
 This will help them give you the dose of painkillers that’s right for you.

-You’ll have a dressing covering the place where you had your operation.
-It might stay on for the first few days, but the nurses will keep a check on it.
-After this they’ll change the dressing regularly and make sure the wound is healing.
+A dressing will cover the place where you had your operation.
+It might stay on for the first few days, and the nurses will keep a check on it.
+They will change the dressing regularly and make sure the wound is healing.
 You might have a wound drain in place, which is usually removed a few days after your operation.

 How quickly you recover will depend on the type of operation you’ve had.
-After a minor operation you’ll usually get back to your usual self quickly.
-If you’ve had a major operation it will take longer, so you’ll need to be patient.
+After minor surgery you’ll usually get back to your usual self quickly.
+If you’ve had a bigger operation it will take longer, so you’ll need to be patient.
 But there are things you can do to help your own recovery - both in hospital and when you go home.

 Keep active and do your exercises

-If you’ve been given exercises to do, make sure you carry them out as you’ve been shown.
+If you’ve been given exercises, make sure you do them as you’ve been shown.
 This will help the part of your body that was operated on to recover and work as well as possible.